 - Use keywords in headers when it makes sense, organically.
 Think about how a consumer might ask a question.
 Use that as a guide.
 That’s essentially how search engines identify the right website to show as an answer to a consumer’s question.
 For example, a header on one of your client’s web pages might read, “Can The Wonderful Company’s Chocolate Cookies Be Reheated?” followed by instructions on how to reheat the cookies before serving for that “fresh-baked” taste.
 That’s a practical question a consumer might ask — and a useful answer.

-If your SMBOs are struggling with an SEO acronym or a set of them as they embark on their SEO journey, don’t despair.
+If your small business clients are struggling with an SEO acronym or a set of them as they embark on their SEO journey, don’t despair.
 Learning effective SEO techniques is a process — and a constantly evolving one.
 With time and practice, they’ll get there.
-You can also find help engaging with small business marketing services, like Boostability, to help you.
+You can also find help engaging with companies specializing in SEO services for small businesses, like Boostability, to help you.